uiua-lang/uiua/site/text/code_tactility.md

 F 10 4
 ```

-[stack]() and [trace]() allow you to inspect the stack at a given place in the code.
-They make it easy to get a quick sense of what values a function is working with.
+[stack]() llows you to inspect the stack at a given place in the code.
+It makes it easy to get a quick sense of what values a function is working with.

 ## Labels